Skip to content

 Hard hats are intended to reduce the forces of impact from a blow to the top of the head.
 Not only are multi-impact tested helmets designed and tested to reduce the force of an impact from a blow to the top of the head, but they are also designed to reduce the forces from lateral impact coming from an off-centre, side or top of the head strike during a fall.

-For work at height, it is essential that in the event of an uncontrolled fall, the helmet is retained on the head.
+For work at height, it is essential that in the event of an uncontrolled fall the helmet is retained on the head.
 Selecting the correct helmet with multi-impact and penetration testing standards most appropriate to your working application is essential.

 What is the fall distance factor?
 When a fall arrest system is being used, the potential free-fall distance should be less than two metres.
 Energy-absorbing lanyards should not be used in conjunction with inertia reels as this can result in an excessive distance of fall prior to the fall being arrested.